List of Oz characters (post-Baum): Sir Hokus of Pokes

+Humpy

+Humpy is a live test dummy that appears in Thompson's The Lost King of Oz (1925).

+He was originally in Hollywood until Dorothy briefly arrived and brought him to the Land of Oz.
+After escaping the Back-woodsmen of the Back Woods, the two of them run into Kabumpo who carries them on his back.
+Humpy, Dorothy, and Kabumpo come across Mombi, Snip, Tora, and Pajuka where it was thought that Humpy was the long-lost King Pastoria.
+After it was discovered that Tora is actually King Pastoria and he allows his daughter Princess Ozma to continue ruling the Emerald City, King Pastoria started a tailor shop in the Emerald City with Humpy working as his tailor's dummy.

 Jam

-Jonathan Andrew Manley, nicknamed "Jam", is a boy from Ohio who is the son of a biologist and first appears in Rachel Cosgrove Payes' The Hidden Valley of Oz.
+Jonathan Andrew Manley, nicknamed "Jam", is a boy from Ohio who is the son of a biologist and first appears in Rachel Cosgrove Payes' The Hidden Valley of Oz (1951).
 He alongside two guinea pigs and a laboratory rat (Percy) arrived in Gillikin Country on a large collapsible kite.
 After escaping from Terp the Terrible, Jam befriended Dorothy, Scarecrow, Tin Man, Cowardly Lion, and Hungry Tiger who agreed to help him against Terp the Terrible.
 They even get a new party member in the form of the Leopard with the Changeable Spots.
 After Terp the Terrible is defeated, Jam attends a celebratory banquet before he is returned to Ohio by Princess Ozma and the Wizard of Oz.

-In the rejected first draft of chapter 1 of Hidden Valley, Jam arrives in Oz by a rocket ship rather than a kite.
-Reilly & Lee's editors rewrote this, possibly due to its similarity to Ruth Plumly Thompson's The Yellow Knight of Oz (1930), or to another author's rejected Oz book submission, in order to avoid allegations of plagiarism.

 While Payes brought Percy the rat back for further appearances, Jam never appeared again in her work.
-As Hidden Valley remains under copyright until 2047, new stories featuring the character are unlikely.
-However, in 1966, Henry S. Blossom featured Jam in The Blue Emperor of Oz, a work which was not circulated widely enough to attract accusation of copyright infringement.

 Jenny Jump

-Jenny Jump is an important character in the four Oz books of John R. Neill.
+Jenny Jump is an important character in the Oz books of John R. Neill, beginning with The Wonder City of Oz in 1940.
 Living in New Jersey at the time, Neill named her after Jenny Jump Mountain.

 Jenny begins as a fifteen-year-old in New Jersey, who one day finds a leprechaun stealing her cheese.
 She is clever enough to capture him with her stare, so that the leprechaun, called Siko Pompus must grant her a wish.
 She wishes to become a fairy, and the leprechaun transforms her.
 In the midst of this psychedelia, however, Jenny's gaze falters, and the leprechaun eludes her control, leaving her part-fairy and part-human.
 Still, Jenny has remarkable new abilities.
 With her fairy foot, she leaps all the way to the Land of Oz, to begin her adventures.

 Jenny is not a fan of the traditional, single-color fashions favored by the Ozites, and she sets up a shop with a magic turnstile that dresses people according to their personalities.